RathishAadiraja/random-songs/README.md

 git clone https://github.com/RathishAadiraja/random-songs.git
 ```
 ## How to run it?
-- change the directory to random-songs directory
+- change the working directory to random-songs directory
 ```
 cd random-songs
 ```